Shannon Pluhowsky: Professional career

-Pluhowsky has two PWBA titles, both majors.
+Pluhowsky has won six PWBA titles, three of them majors, and ten professional titles overall.

 She won the 2006 USBC Queens, which occurred during the PWBA Tour's hiatus (2004 to 2014), but was retroactively credited as a PWBA title.
+She won the BPAA Women's All-Star in 2014.
+While regarded as a major title, the PWBA does not recognize it as a title on its own Tour.

-Following her best finish at a major in several years (third at the 2021 U.S. Open), Shannon won the season-ending PWBA Tour Championship on October 31, 2021 for her second PWBA Tour title and second major.
+Following her best finish at a major in several years (third at the 2021 U.S. Open), Shannon won the season-ending PWBA Tour Championship on October 31, 2021, for her second PWBA Tour title and second major.
 The tournament, which awarded a $50,000 first prize, was contested at the site of Pluhowsky's first major championship: the National Bowling Stadium in Reno, Nevada.

 Looking to repeat as champion in the 2022 PWBA Tour Championship, Pluhowsky qualified as the #1 seed but was defeated in the championship match by #3 seed Stephanie Zavala.

+On May 4, 2024, Pluhowsky won the PWBA GoBowling!
+Twin Cities Open in Eagan, Minnesota.
+Having qualified as the #1 seed, she beat #5 seed Verity Crawley in the final match to earn her third PWBA Tour title.
+On June 4, Pluhowsky won her fourth PWBA Tour title, and second of the 2024 season, at the PWBA Music City Classic in Smyrna, Tennessee.
+Pluhowsky finished the 2024 PWBA Tour season second in average, third in points and third in earnings.

+On August 9, 2025, Pluhowsky won the PWBA Pepsi Open in Gates, New York, defeating Hall of Famer Liz Johnson in the final match.
+Gaining her fifth PWBA Tour title with two of them majors, Pluhowsky is now title-eligible for the PWBA Hall of Fame.
+Three days later (August 12), she won the PWBA Tour Championship for the second time, defeating Verity Crawley in the final match.
+This is her sixth PWBA title and third major.

-Her other professional titles came in the PBA Women's Series, which ran from 2007 to 2010, and at the 2014 BPAA Women's All-Star.
+Pluhowsky's other three professional titles came in the PBA Women's Series, which ran from 2007 to 2010.

 List of professional titles

-Major championships are in bold type.
+Major championships are in bold text.